ucpcpu/Data-Science/README.md

 3. Regression Models
 4. Convolutional Neural Network(CNN)

-However One Should go to my model for image prediction using Neural Networks that is done using varying number of Neural Networks and varying the Learning Rates and good observations on Loss of Information have been observed.
+   However One Should go to my model for
+5. Image prediction using Neural Networks that is done using varying number of Neural Networks and varying the Learning Rates and good observations on Loss of Information have been observed.